Patrik Kuril

 Patrik Kuril (born 18 December 1979) is a Slovak para-cyclist.
-He won a gold medal at the 2020 Summer Paralympics in the Men's road time trial C4 and a bronze medal at the 2016 Summer Paralympics in the Men's road time trial C4.
+He won a gold medal at the 2020 Summer Paralympics in the Men's road time trial C4 ahead of teammate Jozef Metelka.
+He also won a bronze medal at the 2016 Summer Paralympics in the Men's road time trial C4.

 Career

 He competed at 2021 UCI Para-cycling Road World Championships and won a gold medal in the 92.4 km Road Race C4 event.